RealBlastfire/Character-Separator/README.md

 Wow, finally hosted that penguinmod project with github... **Well anyway**

-# Character Seperator
+# Character Separator
-Character seperator is a personal project of mine with the goal of seperating each letter automatically.
+Character Separator is a personal project of mine with the goal of seperating each letter automatically.